igordev23/Screen_local_share/README.md

 # Local Screen Sharing Application

 A real-time screen sharing application built with Next.js, WebRTC, PeerJS and Electron.
-Create or join rooms to share your screen with others instantly.
+Create or join rooms to share your screen with others instantly **on the same local network**.

 ## ✨ Features